terrylowry/gigroom-signalling/Protocol.md

 Join a room or leave it.
 You may only join rooms that you have permission to join.

-The response will contain a list of all peers currently in the room in the `args` attribute.
+The response will contain a list of all clients currently in the room in the `args` attribute.

-Immediately after joining a room, you must begin negotiation will all other peers in the room by sending them SDP offers and ICE candidates.
+Immediately after joining a room, you must begin negotiation will all other clients in the room by sending them SDP offers and ICE candidates.
 They will reply with answers and ICE candidates of their own.

-When a client joins a room, all other peers receive a Server → Client request [`room joined`](#room-joined--left-server), so they can expect to receive an SDP offer from you.
+When a client joins a room, all other clients receive a Server → Client request [`room joined`](#room-joined--left-server), so they can expect to receive an SDP offer from you.

-When a client leaves a room, all other peers receive a Server → Client request [`room left`](#room-joined--left-server), so they are expected to stop sending to this peer and stop receiving media from it.
+When a client leaves a room, all other clients receive a Server → Client request [`room left`](#room-joined--left-server), so they are expected to stop sending to this client and stop receiving media from it.

 Clients may join, leave, and rejoin a room at any point during a call.